mzattera/v4j/docs/005/index.md

     For 74.3% of separable terms, their two constituent parts appear in the text more often than the separable term itself (**verified separable** terms).

-    This seems a strong indication that separable terms are made by two single regular terms written together.
+    This seems a strong indication that separable terms are made by two regular terms written together.

   - only 2.0% of tokens (8.4% of terms) do not exhibit this structure (**unstructured** terms).

-    85.3% of these terms appears only once in the text.
-In other words, *only 0.8% of tokens (1.2% of terms) are unstructured terms appearing at least twice in the text*.
+    85.3% of unstructured terms appears only once in the text.
+In other words, **only 0.8% of tokens (1.2% of terms) are unstructured terms appearing at least twice in the text**.

 	I argue that these can be typos or plain text words encoded in a different way than the majority of the text (e.g. because they represent names or "incantations").

 - I think the above evidence supports the idea that "slots" are a significant structural component of Voynich words.

 - If so, it is reasonable to assume that glyphs appearing in slots are basic unit of information; in other words these should be the characters of the Voynich alphabet.
-This led the creation of a new transliteration alphabet presented here (the **Slot alphabet**).
+This led the creation of a new transliteration alphabet presented here, the **Slot alphabet**.

 - As far as I know, Slot alphabet is the first one that is based on empirical data about the structure of Voynich words, trying to capture the intent of the
 Voynich author.